Skip to main content

 Anyone with a minimum of a bachelor’s degree can apply for a graduate certificate program.
 Whether you’d like to delve deeper into your current field or learn about something new, there's a broad range of programs to choose from.
 Some include:

 "A certificate is often experiential learning, and it covers theory, but it moves quickly from academic study to application and use," Greenlaw said.
-"So, you’re very hands-on, and employers appreciate that because they’re assuming when you come out, it will be an immediately useful skill set for them."
+This hands-on experience may appeal to employers who believe you'll be able to put your new skills to work right away.

 Adapt to Change

-With a graduate certificate, you can gain up-to-date expertise and get an edge on the competition, even if it’s been years since you earned your degree.
+With a graduate certificate, you can gain up-to-date expertise and get an edge on the competition, even if it’s been a while since you earned your degree.
 This could be especially beneficial to keep up with industries that are constantly evolving, such as technology.

 Validate Your Skill Set

-Christina Dumeng with the text Christina Dumeng“Let’s say you’ve been doing something for... six years, but you don’t have a formal degree in it because you’ve evolved into that role in your workplace,” Greenlaw said.
-“How do you transfer to a new employer and show with some immediate validity… that you have those skills?”
+“Let’s say you’ve been doing something for... six years, but you don’t have a formal degree in it because you’ve evolved into that role in your workplace,” Greenlaw said.
+“How do you transfer to a new employer and show with some immediate validity … that you have those skills?”

-One solution is to earn a graduate certificate, especially if you are interested in pursuing a master's degree later.
+One solution may be to earn a graduate certificate, especially if you are interested in pursuing a master's degree later.
 And you may be able to transfer credits from your graduate certificate program into your master's degree program to help shorten the time needed to complete your degree.

-Dumeng said enrolling in a graduate certificate program is a way to develop the skills employers are seeking.
+Dumeng said enrolling in a graduate certificate program is a way to develop some of the skills employers are seeking.
 “They are hands-on, they’re immediate and (they) can help to bridge that gap,” she said.
+The top skills, according to WEF, include creative thinking, analytical thinking and technological literacy.

 Demonstrate Professional Development

-Even if you’re satisfied in your current role, enrolling in a certificate program is a form of professional development that may just be the boost you need for a promotion or raise.
+Even if you’re satisfied in your current role, enrolling in a certificate program is a form of professional development that may boost your confidence and show your commitment to your role.

-“It does signal your readiness for promotion," Greenlaw said.
-"You’re demonstrating an additional grit and an additional interest in furthering your own capabilities, which will result in your employer’s benefit.”
+"You’re demonstrating an additional grit and an additional interest in furthering your own capabilities," Greenlaw said.

 Jumpstart Your Master's Degree